-The Nanaimo river runs through the Nanaimo lakes chain and crosses highway 1 approximately 14km south of the Nanaimo city.
-The fishable length of the Nanaimo River is 10km, with excellent access via paved roads and trails.
+The Nanaimo river runs through the Nanaimo lakes chain and crosses highway 1 approximately 14 km south of Nanaimo city.
+The fishable length of the Nanaimo River is 10 km, with excellent access via paved roads and trails.
 The lower portion of the Nanaimo River, below highway 19, provides good open water for boat drifting.

 The river is a moderately sized stream, noted for its relatively late run of steelhead, which peaks during February and March.